PawseySC/singularity-containers/_episodes/10-docker.md

 keypoints:
 - Use `docker pull` to download container images
 - Use `docker run` to execute commands in containers
-- `docker build` is used to build images starting from a `Dockerfile` recipe
+- Build images starting from a `Dockerfile` recipe with `docker build`
-- `docker push` is used to push images to a web registry
+- Push images to a web registry with `docker push`
 ---